software-architects/time-cockpit-documentation/doc/project-time-tracking/billing.md

 ## How to Create an Invoice

-Certainly, here's a more technical and concise version:

 The time cockpit's default data model contains the list [Management --> Billing --> Unbilled Time Sheets](https://web.timecockpit.com/app/lists/APP_UnbilledTimesheetsList).
 This list shares similarities with the default [Management --> Customer and Project Hierarchy --> Time Sheets](https://web.timecockpit.com/app/lists/entity/APP_Timesheet) list, but adds dedicated filters to distinguish between billable and unbilled hours.
 Also, this feature provides the `Create Invoice` action to assign timesheet entries to an invoice.
 To generate an invoice, follow these steps:

 1. Open the **Unbilled Time Sheets** list.